AI Data Operations · Pricing Intelligence 2026

 Verified Accuracy Benchmarks by Task Type

 Request accuracy data specific to your annotation type — bounding box, segmentation, NLP — not aggregate claimed accuracy.
-A 99% accuracy claim on simple classification is not equivalent to 99% accuracy on semantic segmentation.
+A 99.8% accuracy claim on simple classification is not equivalent to 99.8% accuracy on semantic segmentation.
+Demand task-specific evidence.

 3